Azure B2C: Get Started with Azure Active Directory (Microsoft Entra ID) Federation Services

 - Take advantage of a global, enterprise-grade, cloud-based identity and access management solution’s high availability and dependability.

-When you want to synchronize your existing on-premises Windows Server Active Directory with Azure AD, one of the initial choices is whether you wish your users to access their organizational resources with synchronized or federated identities.
+When you want to synchronize your existing on-premises Windows Server Active Directory with Azure AD (Microsoft Entra ID), one of the initial choices is whether you wish your users to access their organizational resources with synchronized or federated identities.

 Synchronized identities enable users to use the same password to access both on-premises and cloud-based organizational resources.
 For more advanced scenarios such as single sign-on (SSO) or on-premises MFA, you need to deploy Active Directory Federation Services (AD FS) if you want to federate identities.
 Hybrid identity management allows you to maintain your identity infrastructure while providing access to cloud services.